chazu/chazu/README.md

 I love collaboration and teaching others

-I love computers
+I love computers, even though they were a mistake.

-I also really hate computers